Approval of any large-scale software solution ultimately hinges on how much it costs.

 An overview of the different approaches is as follows:

-- Upfront perpetual licensing – you will generally pay a license fee upfront, based on the number of users required to successfully run your WMS.
+You will generally pay a license fee upfront, based on the number of users required to successfully run your WMS.
 You will also pay an annual maintenance fee for as long as the software is used in your business.

-- Ongoing SaaS licensing – Software as a Service licensing usually involves regular incremental payments for a dedicated period of time, and includes license fees, annual fees, and hosting costs.
+Software as a Service licensing usually involves regular incremental payments for a dedicated period of time, and includes license fees, annual fees, and hosting costs.

 An accurate assessment of your staff per department (Warehouse, Operations, Finance, Sales, Management) is critical to receiving an appropriate licensing cost for your business.